Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: SAT: TTA as Cross-Modal Alignment

 In the following, we detail how to encode robust posteriors into \cref{eq:posterior} by exploiting multi-modal capabilities of CLIP and the test-time batch data distribution.
 Considering the probability is obtained as in \cref{eq:clip}, the objective in \cref{eq:posterior} can be expressed as:

 where $\T=[\vt_1,...,\vt_K]$ represents the matrix containing the class text prototypes, and the logarithmic term in the right side does not depend on $\vq$.
-If we now express \cref{eq:midstep} in its matrix form over all the test images, $\Z$, and let $\Q$ be a matrix with columns $\vq_i$, we have the following objective:
+If we now express \cref{eq:midstep} in its matrix form over all the test images in the batch (with $\Z \in \mathbb{R}^{d \times B_T}$ the corresponding embeddings), and let $\Q$ be a matrix with columns $\vq_i$, we have the following objective: